Nonclassicality detection from few Fock-state probabilities: Results

 Klyshko showed that, for all $k\ge1$, the condition $k P_k^2>(k+1)P_{k+1}P_{k-1}$ cannot be fulfilled by classical states~\cite{klyshko_observable_1996}.
-In this letter, we generalize these criteria to make them usable in arbitrary subsets of Fock-state probabilities of the form $\{P_0,P_1,...,P_N\}$.
+Here, we generalize these criteria to make them usable in arbitrary subsets of Fock-state probabilities of the form $\{P_0,P_1,...,P_N\}$.
 Furthermore, we will show that the nonclassicality criteria involving the unobserved probabilities $\{P_{N+1},P_{N+2},...\}$ can be expressed in terms of the observable ones, providing a stronger nonclassicality criterion.
 We will show that, in the $N=2$ case, these criteria \emph{characterize} the set of nonclassical states.
 This means that our criterion, at least in such special instances, exhausts the amount of information about nonclassicality that can be pried from Fock-state probabilities.
 Finally, we will showcase applications of our criteria to several classes of experimentally relevant states whose nonclassicality is impervious to alternative methods.
 The geometrical approach we use to derive our results has several advantages over alternative methods such as those based on the maximisation of \emph{task-dependent functionals}~\cite{filip2013hierarchy}.
-In the Supplemental Materials (SM) we discuss an alternative derivation of some of our results using this approach.
-This analysis further highlights the improvements brought forward by our approach, which simplifies significantly the amount of work required.
+In the appendices, we discuss how some of our results could be derived using this approach, which further highlights how the geometric approach might be a preferable venue to tackle the problems studied here.
 It is worth stressing that our criteria are not directly comparable with standard phase-space-based approaches which rely on the negativity of Wigner or $P$-function of the full state.
 Such approaches require full information about the state~\cite{kiesel2008experimental,lvovsky2009continuousvariable,kiesel2011nonclassicality,kuhn2018quantum,sperling2018quasiprobability,tan2020negativity,bohmann2020phasespace,sperling2020detectoragnostic}, and cannot be directly compared with the results in the partial-knowledge scenario we consider.
 Same argument applies for momentum-based approaches~\cite{agarwal1992nonclassical,richter2002nonclassicality,miranowicz2010testing,sperling2012subbinomial,perina2017nonclassicality,perina2017higherorder,perina2019simultaneous,kimble1977photon,grangier1986experimental,grunwald2019effective,grunwald2020nonquantum,chavez-mackay2020estimating}.
-Nonetheless, for the sake of completeness, in the SM we present the results obtained using such criteria, in order to highlight the fundamental differences between them..
+All these methods share the shortcomings of relying on information about a state that is not easily estimated in many practical scenarios.
+For the sake of completeness, we present in the appendices the results obtained using such criteria, in order to highlight the fundamental differences between them.